 The source code is mainly in the src directory.
 You can view source code either by clicking on the directory name or by clicking on the files link to the right of the directory name.
-If you click on the src directory you be taken to the lising of the src subdirectories.
-If you click on core subdirectory, you will find a list of files.
+If you click on the src directory, you will be taken to the listing of the src subdirectories.
+If you then click on core subdirectory, you will find a list of files.
 The first file you will find (as of this writing) is abort.h.
-If you click on abort.h link, you will be sent to the source file for abort.h.
+If you click on the abort.h link, you will be sent to the source file for abort.h which contains useful macros for exiting scripts if abnormal conditions are detected.

-Our example scripts are in the examples directory.
-The source code for the helpers we have used in this chapter can be found in the src/helpers directory.
+The source code for the helpers we have used in this chapter can be found in the src/helper directory.
 Feel free to poke around in the directory tree to get a feel for what is there and the style of ns-3 programs.